solacecommunity/solace-prometheus-exporter/README.md

 The exporter is written in go, based on the Solace Legacy SEMP protocol.
-It grabs metrics via SEMP v1 and provide those as prometheus friendly http endpoints.
+It grabs metrics via SEMP v1 and provides those as prometheus friendly http endpoints.

-Video Intro available on youtube: [Integrating Prometheus and Grafana with Solace PubSub+ | Solace Community Lightning Talk ](https://youtu.be/72Wz5rrStAU?t=35)
+Video Intro available on YouTube: [Integrating Prometheus and Grafana with Solace PubSub+ | Solace Community Lightning Talk ](https://youtu.be/72Wz5rrStAU?t=35)

 ## Features